 Q. State the 4 longest rivers in the world.

 A. See how the acronym thinking tool can assist!

 Use the appropriate language: Each cognitive verb has its own set of language.
-Provide students with
+Provide students

 the relevant sentence starters and connectives.
 Where appropriate, model part of the response.